vercel/next.js/errors/react-hydration-error.md

 #### Local Overrides

-It's possible you may have Local Overrides enabled in Chrome devtools.
+It's possible you may have [Local Overrides enabled in Chrome devtools](https://developer.chrome.com/blog/new-in-devtools-65/#overrides).
 With this enabled, the HTML served will be different from what the SSR emitted.
-It also won't show up in view-source, so you may be left wondering what is going on
+It also won't show up in view-source, so you may be left wondering what is going on.

 ### Useful Links